BenLauwens/ThinkJulia.jl/docs/src/chap18.md

 const rank_names = ["A", "2", "3", "4", "5", "6", "7", "8", "9", "10", "J", "Q", "K"]
 ```

-Variables like `suit_names` and `rank_names`, which are defined outside of a type definition or of any method, are called `global` variables.
+Variables like `suit_names` and `rank_names`, which are defined outside of a type definition or of any method, are called **global variables**.
 The `const` declaration means that the variable can only be assigned once.
 This solves the performance problem of global variables.

 Now we can implement an appropriate `show` method: